Decision Record: Building the Contact Form

 Context

-The portfolio contact form looked simple at the UI layer, but production behavior had to cover several non-trivial constraints:
+The contact form looked simple at the UI layer, but production behavior had to cover several non-trivial constraints:

-- prevent abuse without degrading real submissions
+- prevent abuse without degrading legitimate submissions

 - avoid silent data loss between transport and persistence